 In terms of importance, experience has proven that quality ranks second after scope.
-Simply because if a software application is delivered within the given cutoff time, scope and cost but lacks the quality factors would lead to unhappy users and consequently business loss.
-Organizations usually get rectified by adding more time and budget to cover for the needed correction and rework.
+If a software application is delivered within the given cutoff time, scope, and cost but lacks the quality factors would lead to unhappy users and consequently business loss.
+Organizations usually get rectified by adding more time and budget to cover the needed correction and rework.

 Quality terms can be segmented into two categories – assurance/control – based on the scope and type of activities involved.
 The confusion between both categories can be clarified by the following definitions.

 What is Quality Assurance?

 Quality assurance is a strategy of prevention.
 This means that QA covers all activities that are related to planning, defining, and designing work policies, processes, and procedures for the team to follow during the software development lifecycle in order to prevent errors, issues, or defects.

 This set of processes helps minimize or even avoid result variation (due to technologies, tools, manpower, etc.) and ensures that an acceptable level of quality is always achieved.
 Therefore, if there is no need for a process, there is no role for quality assurance.

 - Estimation processes